bbhakumari123/Supply-Chain-Analytics/README.md

 Supply chain teams operating at scale **drown in data but starve for decisions.** Without a unified view across sales, inventory, logistics, and supplier performance, operations leaders face three recurring failures:

-> ❌ **Stockouts and overstock coexist** — because inventory levels are tracked in silos with no cross-warehouse visibility
->
 > ❌ **Late deliveries go unattributed** — no one knows whether the delay is the carrier, the supplier, or the warehouse
 >
 > ❌ **Revenue looks healthy on the surface** — while gross margin erodes quietly through shipping cost and COGS inefficiencies